longtv2222/IGDB/README.md

 # IGDB

 IGDB is an acronym for International Game Database.
 This project provides a RESTful API services for programmers to do CRUD operations with JSON Object with given game data in the database.
+IGDB is considered as a 'Wikipedia' so that you can easily search information of everything that involves video games!

 ## Built With
 - [Node.js](https://nodejs.org/en/)